 It could be spiders, the sight of blood, high places, or even...fear of flying!

-There's even some studies that fear of flying incorporates some of the others:
+There are even some studies that fear of flying incorporates some of the others:

 - Fear of high places (acrophobia)

 - Social phobia (to be embarrassed by not responding well to flying)

 There's actually some good research on specific phobias as a category and then we'll drill down into actual flight fear.

 First, we have to start with the anxiety pathway for fear of flying.

 Let's start with our fear center, the amygdala.

 It's part of our old "reptilian" brain and is designed to process emotional and fear signals across the brain.